Video compression guide

 Browser checks stay useful

-A local capability route can tell you early whether this browser is a serious place for the job.
+A local capability page can tell you early whether this browser is a serious place for the job.

 Tradeoffs